Zhang Yimou: Xiao Hua

 Zhang Yimou's first wife is Xiao Hua.
-Xiao was born in Xi’an in 1951 to an intellectual family whose ancestral home was in Beijing.
+Xiao was born in Xi'an in 1951 to an intellectual family whose ancestral home was in Beijing.
 At the age of four, Xiao was sent to live with her grandmother in Beijing, where she grew up.
-In 1965, she returned to Xi’an to attend the middle school and became a classmate of Zhang.
+In 1965, she returned to Xi'an to attend the middle school and became a classmate of Zhang.
 After graduation, Zhang invited Xiao to join him in the Down to the Countryside Movement to settle in rural Shaanxi.
 Xiao agreed and they were sent to Qian County for 3 years, when they began a relationship.
 In 1971, Zhang and Xiao returned to Xi'an.
 Zhang became a worker at a cotton mill in Xianyang, while Xiao was assigned to a factory in Xingping County.
 Starting in 1972, China allowed workers, farmers, and soldiers to apply for university.
 Xiao tried but failed the entrance exams for two consecutive years.
 In 1975, she was recommended for admission to Shanghai Jiao Tong University.
-Zhang, having been deprived of the opportunity for college education due to his “anti-revolutionary” family background, discouraged her from attending, saying, "You’ll grow close to your university classmates, find common ground with them, and eventually look down on me."
+Zhang, having been deprived of the opportunity for college education due to his "anti-revolutionary" family background, discouraged her from attending, saying, "You'll grow close to your university classmates, find common ground with them, and eventually look down on me."
 As a result, Xiao declined the opportunity.

 In 1978, the national college entrance exam was reinstated in China and Zhang applied to the Beijing Film Academy.
 The age limit for the Cinematography Department was 22, and 28-year-old Zhang was initially rejected.
 Through Xiao's brother-in-law, eventually, Zhang managed to get his photography portfolio to Huang Zhen, then China's Minister of Culture.
-Huang appreciated Zhang’s work and approved his admission.
+Huang appreciated Zhang's work and approved his admission.
 Before heading to Beijing for his studies, he and Xiao had a modest wedding.
 After graduating in 1982, Zhang was assigned to Guangxi Film Studio as a cinematographer, rarely returning home.
 On March 31, 1983, their daughter Zhang Mo was born while Zhang was filming One and Eight in Guangxi.
-In October 1987, while doing Zhang’s laundry, Xiao found a love letter from Gong Li in his pocket.
-A few days later, Xiao received a call from Gong's then boyfriend, surnamed Yang, who told her: “I’ve met with Zhang Yimou.
-He said that his relationship with you was a misunderstanding that arose from your time in the countryside.”
+In October 1987, while doing Zhang's laundry, Xiao found a love letter from Gong Li in his pocket.
+A few days later, Xiao received a call from Gong's then boyfriend, who told her: "I've met with Zhang Yimou.
+He said that his relationship with you was a misunderstanding that arose from your time in the countryside."
 In 1988, Zhang and Xiao divorced.